 |ALJ217||Editing and Design|

-*ALJ111 also available in trimester 2 at Burwood (Melbourne) campus and off campus.
+*ALJ111 also available in trimester 2 at Burwood (Melbourne) and Cloud (online).

 |ALL101||The Stories We Tell: Inventing Selves and Others|